Tasselhat/ReactPortfolioWebsite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Sorting Visualizer
 Sorting alogrithms and their time complexities, efficiency, and use cases have always been interesting to me.
 I also really enjoy the patterns that emerge when they are visualized.
 I built this app to both learn React native and create a sorting visualizer that I enjoy playing around with and watch as much as I enjoyed building.
-App page can be acessed here: https://tasselhat.github.io/SortingAlgorithmReactApp/ (Google Chrome recommended but can be used with any browser or device)
+(Google Chrome recommended but can be used with any browser or device)

 # How Long Have I Been Alive
 Program to calculate the number of days, as well as months/weeks/hours/minutes/seconds between two dates.
 One of my first programming projects I created in java that I then refactored to work with vanilla javascript + HTML/CSS, then refactored again to function within this react app.